Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Core Math

-There is obviously a lot of math envolved in machine learning.
+There is obviously a lot of math involved in machine learning.
 Some will say that it's not strictly necessary to go deep into math theory and that it's better to focus more on coding.
 While there is some truth to this, if the end goal is to read, write, implement papers, and to be a true expert in data science, then do not neglect this part.

 I have compiled a list of the best resources to both get started and to go really deep down the math rabit whole, depending on what your needs are.